-&lt;sup>15 http://www.iana.org/procedures/idn-repository.html or later), "Top-level domain ("TLD") registries supporting Internationalized Domain Names ("IDNs") will do so in strict compliance with the requirements of the IETF protocol for Internationalized Domain Names in Applications."(Currently IDNA 2008).
+The WG notes that according to the current Guideline for the Implementation of Internationalized Domain Names (Version 3.0) (hereafter: IDN Guideline v3.0 or later), "Top-level domain ("TLD") registries supporting Internationalized Domain Names ("IDNs") will do so in strict compliance with the requirements of the IETF protocol for Internationalized Domain Names in Applications."
+(Currently, May 2022, IDNA 2008).